sjmignot/dogsbody/content/posts/andrei-rublev.md

 ![andrei-rublev](/static/img/post-images/andrei-rublev/andrei-rublev-2.jpg)
 *frame from andrei rublev: the ringing of the bell*

-Tarkovsky foreshadows conflict and hints Hollywood style suspense tropes:
+Tarkovsky foreshadows conflict and hints with Hollywood style suspense tropes:
 The young bell maker Boriska is told that the argile coat that serves as the mold for the making of a bell won't hold.
 He reacts harshly, sending his skeptical friend to be whipped.
 In the tradition of suspense cinema, this should be a strong clue that the mold is inadequate: that it will break.

 But it holds.

-The suspense does not end there and the resolution is not anti-climactic: part of this is likely do to Burlyaev's acting (which I thought was stunning, but that Tarkovsky pans in his book *Sculpting in Time*).
+But the suspense does not end there with anti-climactic resolution: it persists.
+Part of this is likely do to Burlyaev's acting (which I thought was stunning, but that Tarkovsky pans in his book *Sculpting in Time*).

 > Kolya Burlyaev as Boriska, the bell-caster's son in Audrey Rublyov was working with me for the second time after Ivan's Childhood.
 All the time we were shooting I had to give him to understand through my assistants that I was thoroughly dissatisfied with his work, and might retake his scenes using another actor.
 I wanted him to feel disaster hanging over him, perhaps about to fall, so that he would genuinely be feeling acutely insecure.
 Burlyaev is an extraordinarily dissipated, shallow and ostentatious actor.
 His bursts of temperament are artificial.
 That was why I had to have recourse to such severe measures.
 >